You can choose whether replies to emails are grouped in conversations, or if each email shows up in your inbox separately.

-A conversation will break off into a new thread if the subject line of the conversation is changed, or if the conversation reaches over 100 messages.
+A conversation breaks off into a new conversation if the subject line changes or the conversation gets to more than 100 emails.

 - In the top right, click Settings See all settings.

 - Scroll down to the "Email Threading" section.